-Travelling from South Wales to North Wales, or even Scotland or England to Wales can be done affordably.
-Taking a train or driving here is fairly straightforward, although train is certainly faster in some cases.
-We drove from Carmarthenshire to Tremadog and it took just over three hours.
+Travelling from South Wales to North Wales or England to Wales can be done affordably.
+Taking a train or driving here is pretty straightforward, although the train is undoubtedly faster in some cases.
+We went from Carmarthenshire to Tremadog, and it took just over three hours.
 With bendy roads and expansive mountain ranges, North Wales is best navigated via car, especially since I’m not sure busses exist there.
 I didn’t see one the entire time I was visiting.
-Hiring a rental car is easy and driving affords many spectacular views and surprising, off-the-beaten-path finds.
+Hiring a rental car is easy, and driving affords many spectacular views and surprising, off-the-beaten-path finds.

 Driving to North Wales & Exploring Tremadog

-Start your trip nice and easy and spend half the first day travelling to Tremadog, North Wales.
+Start your trip nice and easy by spending half the first day travelling to Tremadog, North Wales.
 Just one mile north of Porthmadog town centre, Tremadog is a charming village centrally located for the main activities in North Wales.
-Known as the birthplace of town planning in Wales, this historic centre was completed in 1811 and remains unaltered to this day.
-With a strong community spirit (obvious by locals greeting each other with handshakes, smiles and nods) and with the Welsh language thriving in everyday use, Tremadog acquaints you with an authentic and traditional Welsh culture.
+Known as the birthplace of town planning in Wales, this historic centre was completed in 1811 and remains unaltered.
+With a strong community spirit (unmistakable by locals greeting each other with handshakes, smiles and nods) and with the Welsh language thriving in everyday use, Tremadog acquaints you with an authentic and traditional Welsh culture.

 Take a refreshing stroll down one of the many public pathways before marvelling at the Gothic revival style church and classic Georgian architecture of the Market Square.
-Later wind down in the number one local pub, the Golden Fleece Inn, where you’ll taste a wonderful selection of local produce.
+Later wind down in the number one local pub, the Golden Fleece Inn, where you’ll taste an excellent selection of local produce.

 Italian villages & Ancient Wales

 The next day, embrace the delights of Italian culture secreted away in the rolling Welsh hills.
 With architectural heritage, stunning settings and 70 acres of sub-tropical gardens, Portmeirion is an iconic and unique village.
 Nowhere else will you discover Welsh culture intermixed with Italian culture.
-From complimentary guided walking tours, audio-visual shows to a free land train tour of the Gwyllt woodlands, Portmeirion offers a detailed insight into the concept of a coastal village.
+From complimentary guided walking tours, audio-visual shows to a free land train tour of the Gwyllt woodlands, Portmeirion offers a detailed insight into a coastal village concept.

-For a longer stay, I recommend Portmeirion’s Flagship Hotel, a luxury 4-star accommodation overlooking glistening sandy beaches of the Dwyryd Estuary.
-The grand entrance retains much of the elegance of the eighteenth-century with an exquisite oak staircase and an intricate Italian fireplace.
+For a more extended stay, I recommend Portmeirion’s Flagship Hotel, a luxury 4-star accommodation overlooking the glistening sandy beaches of the Dwyryd Estuary.
+The grand entrance retains much of the eighteenth-century elegance with an exquisite oak staircase and an intricate Italian fireplace.

-From here take a road trip across vast, serpentine roads dotted with sheep or goats grazing at the edges to Dolbadarn Castle.
-From silky, still ponds to forceful angry rivers overflowing with excess rainwater there won’t be a dull or uninspiring moment on your journey.
+From here, take a road trip across vast, winding roads dotted with sheep or goats grazing at the edges to Dolbadarn Castle.
+From silky, still ponds to forceful, angry rivers overflowing with excess rainwater, there won’t be a dull or uninspiring moment on your journey.
 Long stretches of open road instantly become enclosed by ancient Pine trees that look as if their bark would peel away if touched.
-There’s something magical on this looping drive; something fantasy writers would devour.
+There’s something magical on this looping drive, something fantasy writers would devour.